SrijanBadhya/Debsoc/Running the PES Debsoc.md

 ### Breadth wise inclusivity
 This has somehow become one of the most controversial practices of the society. **If you're against being too accommodating of people, please read this entire section, so that you end up with whatever belief stands at the end.**

+By breadth wise inclusivity, I mean providing multiple slots and multiple days for people to get their round 1 and round 2 finished.
+Round 3 also

+Absolutely do not aim to recruit a percentage of applicants, like, "T

 (Srijan edit this later)
 Even 'interest' usually changes over time.
 Only after getting used to debate might you prioritize debate over other stuff.
 Sure it goes both ways, some people switch from prioritizing debate to other stuff.
 But the only way to capture even people who potentially grow interest to debate later, is by having a low enough bar for that first while.
 (Idk, I'm not sure if I should even keep this paragraph).